 Are you ready to reboot and reset your relationship with food and exercise?
 Most programs focus on the mechanics of weight loss but fail to adequately address the psychology of change required.
 Most people know more than enough about nutrition and exercise to lose weight, but fail to take action.
 This book takes a new approach to getting leaner, fitter, and stronger.
 The program uses high-impact change strategies that make the process of adopting a healthy lifestyle easier.
 The nutrition and workout programs like the change techniques, have all been proven effective and are all backed by research and scientific studies.

 You will learn how group norms help US soldiers returning from Vietnam, overcome heroin addiction.
 You will learn what is often perceived as a “people problem”, is often a “situation problem”.
-It is much easier to change one’s environment, than one’s attitude and behaviors.
+It is much easier to change one’s environment than one’s attitude and behavior.
 You will learn about internal struggles between your logical brain and your emotional brain, and how you can leverage their respective strengths to achieve your goals, instead of sabotaging them.
 You will learn to break the habit of procrastination by applying the 5-second rule.
 You will learn that measuring an activity, automatically modifies your behavior because of the increased attention it is receiving.

-.
+There is a lot of inspiration in the pages of this book.
+In many cases, real-life examples are used to illustrate the effectiveness of the strategies being taught.
 You will learn how an unwelcome American advisor, with meager resources, and a limited timeframe to achieve significant results, was able to solve the problem of childhood malnutrition for millions of Vietnamese children.
 You will be surprised to learn that solutions to complex problems, are often simple if you observe the patterns surrounding them.
 For example, a US Military Army Officer, in Kufa, Iraq; noticed that preceding violent riots, protesters would gather at dusk, and shortly thereafter food trucks would fill the plaza.
 After requesting the food trucks not to enter the plaza at dusk, the number of riots dramatically dropped.

+Most people would agree with the statement that we are the result of the thousands of decisions we have made during the course of our lives.
+If you are overweight, it is a result of the many decisions you make daily; particularly eating and drinking choices.
 Your daily habits are what make you who you are.
 Confucius said that “men’s natures are alike; it is their habits that carry them far apart”

+What if I told you that most of our daily decisions are made automatically?
+The area of our brain responsible for cognitive thought fatigues quickly and can become overwhelmed if it is forced to make too many decisions.
+This condition is called “decision fatigue.”
 Many business leaders suggest that you tackle complex problems and make difficult decisions early in the day when your energy is at its highest, and reserve less complex tasks for the afternoon.
 Albert Einstein and Steve Jobs were said to have simplified their lives by having their closets full of identical outfits, to avoid having to decide what to wear each day.
 President Obama said, “You will see I wear only gray or blue suits… I am trying to pare down decisions.
 I do not want to make decisions about what I am eating or wearing.
 Because I have too many other (important) decisions to make.”

-are not good or bad.
+Habits are not good or bad.
 We place those labels on them based on whether they are or are not in line with our goals, objectives, and in some cases, “perception of our own reality”.
 They have simply learned behaviors.
 “Bad” habits can be interrupted and replaced by “good” habits.
 You just need to muster up enough discipline to make the new routine stick.
 Fortunately, we can change our habits and do it quickly by creating action triggers.
 Action triggers create new habits almost instantaneously.
 You will learn more about that later.

+Exercising was the easiest part for me, I enjoyed exercising.
 My father introduced me to exercise.
 He let me use his Cement Weight set in our basement and let me read all his Joe Weider Muscle and Fitness magazines.
 I was at that age when you love spending time with your parents.
 He would take me with him when he would go running around the local reservoirs, or through the woods of Brookdale Park, in my hometown of Montclair, New Jersey.
 I enjoy the simple rhythmic nature of running, which always cleared my mind.
 I rode my bike everywhere and relished the feeling of exertion that came from climbing up Mount Hebron road, and the rush of going back down at high speeds.
 I can still remember our dark dank unfinished basement, my dungeon.
 It was the place where I first pushed and pulled weights, making my muscles get stronger.